-Alumni of the Department Human Perception, Cognition & Action
+Alumni of the Department Human Perception, Cognition and Action

 How is our brain processing sensory information for the control of voluntary movements?